DineWithMe/Development-Tools/README.md

 Let me know if you want to maintenance this repository.

-No need to create branch for this repository, it serves as knowledge base, everyone can push to master branch.
+No need to create branch for this repository, it serves as quick info, everyone can push it to master branch.

 I recommend you commit this repository in your editor, it saves you from typing "br" tag.

+This repository is not intended to be learning material, this repository list down the tools/libraries/frameworks used in this project and justification behind the decision.

+Google If you need more details.

 ## Library

-This repository list down the tools/libraries/frameworks used in this project and justification behind the decision.

 When come to choosing the tools/libraries/frameworks, there is massive amount of options available.
 To avoid all sort of complexity, I adopt a simple and safe mindset when come in decision making.